DSPsleeporg/ecc/docs/ilastik.md

 In this step, we will use ilastik's GUI to train a pixel classifier.
 Once a good pixel classifier is trained, you can apply that classifier to a group of brains, using the `PixelClassifier` class from `ecc.ilastik_wrapper` module, which will be explained in [Applying ilastik classifier](classifier.html).
 The resulting "probability images" are then used to identify single cells.

 It is recommend that users train independent classifier for each label.
-For example, given parvalbumin (PV) and somatostatin (Sst) immunostaining images, a separate classifier should be trained for each label.
-This is because different antibody have different signal strength, background levels and fiber staining patterns, and thus, it is hard to train a "generalized" classifier that works well against all labels.
-Once trained, PV classifier can be applied to other PV data, as long as the identical staining condition and imaging instrument is used.
+For example, given parvalbumin (PV) and somatostatin (Sst) immunostaining images, a separate classifier should be trained for each label (i.e. "PV classifier" and "Sst classifier").
+This is because different antibody have different signal strength, background levels and non-specific staining patterns, and thus, it is hard to train a "generalized" classifier that works well against all labels.
+Once trained, PV classifier can be applied to other PV image, as long as the identical staining and imaging condition is used.

 ## ilastik training steps